-Subject Year 12 Entry Grade Year 13 Entry Grade Additional Comments Accounting В D Min A grade in Maths if Accounting has not been studied at IGCSE.
-Art and Design В D If not studied at IGCSE, you will need to provide a portfolio of work to support your application Biology A/A D Must have studied this subject at I/GCSE level BTEC Courses A- D Pass Five I/GCSE passes at A-D with C grade in English.
-Business Studies В D Min A Grade in Maths if Business Studies has not been studied at IGCSE.
-Chemistry A/A D Must have studied this subject at I/GCSE level Computing В D Minimum grade A in Maths if Computing has not been studied at IGCSE Economics В D Min A grade in Maths if Economics has not been studied at IGCSE.
-English Literature A С Min A grade in IGCSE/O Level First Language English/Literature.
+Subject Year 12 Entry Grade Year 13 Entry Grade Additional Comments Accounting D Minimum A grade in Maths if Accounting has not been studied at Accounting В D IGCSE Art and Design В D If not studied at IGCSE, you will need to provide a portfolio of work to support your application Art and Design D Biology A/A D Must have studied this subject at I/GCSE level BTEC Courses A- D Pass Five I/GCSE passes at A-D with C grade in English Business Studies В D Minimum A Grade in Maths if Business Studies has not been studied at IGCSE Chemistry A/A D Must have studied this subject at I/GCSE level Computing В D Minimum grade A in Maths if Computing has not been studied at IGCSE Economics В D Minimum A grade in Maths if Economics has not been studied at IGCSE English Literature A С Minimum A grade in IGCSE/O Level First Language English/Literature.
 An A in English as a Second Language may be considered after a screening.
-Geography В D Min B grade in Geography , EM or 1 st Language English.
-An A/A in second language English first lan,guage may be considered History В D Min B grade in History or 1 st Language English.
-An A/A in second language English first lan,guage may be considered ІТ В D If IGCSE ICT, or equivalent, has not been completed, applicant requires a B grade in English first language and Maths Maths A or A D Achievement profile to be considered if not achieved grade.
-Applicant requires a Min B grade in M1 in year 12 to opt M2 in year 13.
-Media Studies В D Min B grade in English 1 st Language/Literature.
-An A/A in second language English may be considered Physics A/A D Must have studied this subject at I/GCSE level Psychology В D Min B grade in Psychology or 1 st Language English.
-An A/A in second language English first language may be considered Sociology В D Min B grade in Sociology or 1 st Language English.
-An A/A in second language English first language may be considered Travel and Tourism В D Min B grade in English 1 st Language or A/A in second language if T&T GCSE has not been studied.
+Geography В D Minimum B grade in Geography, EM or 1st Language English.
+An A/A in Second Language English may be considered History В D Minimum B grade in History or 1st Language English.
+An A/A in Second Language English may be considered п В D If IGCSE ICT, or equivalent, has not been completed, applicant requires a B grade in English First Language and Maths Maths A or A D Achievement profile to be considered if not achieved grade.
+Applicant requires a Min B grade in M1 in year 12 to opt M2 in year 13 Media Studies В D Minimum B grade in English 1st Language/Literature.
+An A/A in Second Language English may be considered Physics A/A D Must have studied this subject at I/GCSE level Psychology В D Minimum B grade in Psychology or 1st Language English.
+An A/A in Second Language English may be considered Sociology В D Minimum B grade in Sociology or 1st Language English.
+An A/A in Second Language English may be considered